Grover Adaptive Search for the Higher-Order Formulation of Quadratic Assignment Problems: Preliminaries

 \subsection{The Quantum Adaptive Search Algorithm}

-For searches over unsorted databases, Grover's search algorithm has been proven to offer a quadratic speedup compared to the classical exhaustive search approache \cite{grover1996fast}.
+For unstractured search, Grover's search algorithm has been proven to offer a quadratic speedup compared to the classical exhaustive search approach \cite{grover1996fast}.
 The technique has been extended to solve the minimum value search problem \cite{durr1999quantum}, and to cases where the number of solutions is unknown \cite{boyer1998tight}.
-And although the oracle that flips only the phase of the desired state has been treated as a black box in earlier/traditional studies, this issue has been solved by Gilliam et al. \cite{gilliam2021grover}, in which well-defined quantum circuit corresponding to the \ac{QUBO} or \ac{HUBO} formulation of problem is efficiently constructed.
+Although the oracle that flips only the phase of the desired state has been treated as an idealized component in earlier/traditional studies, this issue has been solved by Gilliam et al. \cite{gilliam2021grover}, in which a well-defined quantum circuit corresponding to the \ac{QUBO} or \ac{HUBO} formulation of the problem is efficiently constructed.